 You’ve worked hard to save now you want it to go as far as you can to fulfill that dream of owning your own home.
 Why rely on just someone, when you can have the best.
 Quality representation costs no more, its what you deserve.
 Here are some things to think about before going any further:

 - What can you afford?
-It is important to know how much home you can afford.
-Buying a home in San Francisco is confusing, so be prepared with those things you have control over beforehand by speaking to a mortgage broker.
-This will let you focus on properties in your price range, and you will have a better idea of what homes are really available to you.
+It is important to know how much home you can/want to afford.
+Buying a home in San Francisco can be confusing, so be prepared with those things you have control over beforehand by speaking with a mortgage broker.
+This will let you focus on properties in your price range, and you will have a better idea of which homes are really available to you.

 - You found the perfect place online!
 Using the internet is the way people search for homes, but regardless of how many pretty pictures are on a site it won’t give you an idea of how the home is truly laid out, the feel.
 You have to go see properties in person!

 - Knowledge is power!
 See every listing available in the neighborhoods you are interested in that fit your parameters.
 When starting the process of buying a home, figure out what parameters are important to you: number of bedrooms, bathrooms, parking, yard, etc. You need to get an idea for yourself of how San Francisco homes are priced and why.

 - The right realtor will be invaluable to you when navigating the San Francisco real estate market.
 The realtor hired by the seller (the listing agent) has already negotiated the fee upfront that he/she will split with the buyer’s agent (your agent), so in many ways your realtor will work for you without you having to pay for it.
 A good realtor knows the market, and will help you understand what is normal in that particular area, and when it comes down to it that is what you want to know…are you being treated fairly in the market.